Which implant and which operation?

 Tall anatomical implant used to help ‘kick up’ the nipple

-If the nipples are lying to the outside of the breast occasionally a shaped implant can be used to fill out the outside of the breast more.
-However if the nipples are pointing inwards or outwards there is a risk that this can be exaggerated if a large augmentation is chosen and it is often better to compromise on size.
+If the nipples are lying to the outside of the breast, occasionally a shaped implant can be used to fill out the outside of the breast more.
+If the nipples are pointing inwards or outwards however, there is a risk that this can be exaggerated if a large augmentation is chosen, and it is often better to compromise on size.

 The Cleavage area: